gatsbyjs/gatsby/docs/blog/2019-01-28-building-a-large-ecommerce-website-with-gatsby-at-daniel-wellington/index.md

 ## Optimizing build time

-As we started to migrate a few market to Gatsby, we quickly realized that the build time would easily skyrocket into the "absolutely unacceptable" range.
+As we started to migrate a few markets to Gatsby, we quickly realized that the build time would easily skyrocket into a range that wouldn't work for our team.
 Each market was taking around 5 minutes to build, so at 40 markets we would reach _hours_ of build time.

 We dug into the issue, and realized that our GraphQL queries were several orders of magnitude slower than the benchmarks (even the complex ones) provided by Gatsby.